kannanshan/SqlCache/README.md

 4 .
 There is no partitioning or sharding with respect to key.
 All the keys are stored in all the nodes.

 Installation Guide:
-Require : Tomcat7,Mysql,Maven,Java 1.5 above
+Require : Tomcat7,Mysql,Maven,Java 1.5 above.

 Need to run two local tomcat servers with different port.

 Need to change the data base name in hibernate conf file in each generated war file.

 Steps